catalystneuro/roiextractors/README.md

 ## Class descriptions:

 *  **SegmentationExtractor:** An abstract class that contains all the meta-data and output data from the ROI segmentation operation when applied to the pre-processed data.
-It also contains methods to read from and write to various data formats ouput from  the processing pipelines like SIMA, CaImAn, Suite2p, CNNM-E.
+It also contains methods to read from and write to various data formats ouput from  the processing pipelines like SIMA, CaImAn, Suite2p, CNMF-E.

 *  **NumpySegmentationExtractor:** Contains all data coming from a file format for which there is currently no support.
 To construct this, all data must be entered manually as arguments.